alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 	'units'
 ```

-And at runtime (in the webbrowser) it looks like this:
+And at runtime (in your app) it looks like this:
 ![(line totals and total](./images_model/022.png)

 The possible operations that can be used for deriving number values can be found [here](/pages/docs/model/89/application/grammar.html#derived-numbers).